Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Rice – Serve chicken curry over a bowl of basmati rice, or for lighter options, try cauliflower rice (shown in the photos above) or shirataki rice.

 - Naan – Classic Indian curry dishes include a side of naan.
-For a lighter option, try my low carb naan.

 More Indian Chicken Recipes

 If you like dishes with a little kick, try these other spicy Indian-inspired favorites: